Virtual Brokers (now rebranded as CI Direct Trading) is one of a few self-directed trading platforms in Canada that offers free ETF purchases.

 On the flip side, you need to be comfortable with rebalancing your portfolio on a regular basis or as needed.

-This Virtual Brokers review covers its fees, platform features, pros, cons, and how it compares to Questrade and Wealthsimpe Trade.
+This CI Direct Trading review covers its fees, platform features, pros, cons, and how it compares to Questrade and Wealthsimpe Trade.

 Virtual Brokers is an online brokerage platform based in Toronto, Canada.
 It is a division of CI Investment services Inc. (formerly known as BBS Securities).